T

 neighborhood

-Wander through the labyrinthine streets of Lisbon's oldest district, characterized by narrow alleys, colorful houses, and charming squares.
-Discover hidden viewpoints (miradouros) and soak in the authentic atmosphere.
+Wander through the labyrinthine streets of Lisbon's oldest district, characterized by narrow alleys, colorful houses, and hidden courtyards.
+Soak in the authentic atmosphere and enjoy glimpses of local life.

-• Get lost intentionally – it's the best way to explore.
+• Get lost intentionally – it's part of the charm.

 4. Evening